hacdias/playground/content/distributed-hash-table.md

 DHTs are Distributed Hash Tables which are P2P algorithms.

+>  "A system where the nodes organize themselves in a structured overlay and establish a small amount of routing information for quick and efficient routing to other overlay nodes." - [Peer-to-Peer Systems and Applications](/peer-to-peer-systems-and-applications/)

 - P2P Algorithms: different implementations
 - Nodes store index info about other resources
 - Flat architecture: no special nodes
+- Usually can find resources on $O(\log N)$
+- By distributing identifiers of nodes and data equally thorough the system, the load shoud be balanced across all peers
+	- PROBLEM: obviously there are some resources that are always more accessed than others, creating possibily huge differences.
+- Data storage:
+	- **Direct storage**: store the data directly on the DHT.
+Bad for performance and bandwidth.
+	- **Referenced storage**:

 ## Algorithms